ozlemtuncel/pols8810_spring2023/index.md

 [R script that I used to create input for week 7 slide](docs/week7.R) & [V-Dem dataset for the R script](https://drive.google.com/file/d/1IRS2gnECAuELEcG-CZOy1lO0lCys91up/view?usp=sharing)

+**Suggestions for week 7 material**
+- Most of you are having difficulty with taking notes in your replication files.
+[Here is a great source on how to outline your scripts.](https://posit.co/blog/rstudio-v1-4-preview-little-things/)

 ## Week 8

 > ✔️ Goal: [TBA]